KTHse/simple-linux-box-sync/README.md

 is created at https://kth.app.box.com/settings (for KTH users, it's in your settings at box.com)

-Add a line to the file ~/.davfs2/secrets
+Add a line to the file ~/.davfs2/secrets and limit the accessability of the file with `chmod 0600 .davfs2/secrets`

 ```https://dav.box.com/dav <email-address>@kth.se <your box secret>```